BMW /2 motorcycle bench seats (dual), solo seats, and fender racks

 What I did is really simple, and if it failed, I have the option to go back and revert to BMW’s original configuration (hinges).
 So far, I like it this way if the hole in the fiberglass elongates and becomes unacceptable, I have the option to glue in a metal bushing or fill in the hole and move elsewhere.

 The only tricky part in my simple installation is when the stud (bolt) is in place is to mark a witness on the top.
 By witness, I used some nail polish and pressed the seat in place to transfer a mark on where I should drill my hole in the fiberglass seat.
-This is really a no brainier but often the simple tricks are overlooked.
+This is a no brainer, but often the simple tricks are overlooked.

 Regards, Rich (Merlin)